jporonovich/VicesAndEconomics/README.md

 An article published on WebMD, “[As Economy Goes Down, Drinking Goes Up]( https://www.webmd.com/mental-health/addiction/news/20111013/as-economy-goes-down-drinking-goes-up)” suggested that drinking and alcohol consumption are inversely correlated in the United States. <br />

 Preliminary research shows that between 2000 and 2020 alcohol spending and Canadian GDP are both positively correlated not negatively correlated (Coef: 0.97).
-This confirms that over the long term, the alcohol industry grows and shrinks with the economy but is not indicative of recession purchasing behavior.
-The smae type of trend, though inversed is seen in the tobacco industry.
-Fom 2004 to 2020 cigarettes sales and canadian GDP had a negative correlation coefficient of -0.72 which is representative of Health Canadas war on smoking, not consumers behavior during a recession.<br />
+This confirms that  the alcohol industry grew and shrank with the Canadian economy over the last 20 years.
+However, the is not indicative of purchasing behavior during an economic recession.<br />

+A similar trend but inverted is seen in the tobacco industry.
+Fom 2004 to 2020 cigarettes sales and canadian GDP had a negative correlation coefficient of -0.72.
+At face value this suggests that tobacco sales decreased as the Canadian economy increased.
+However, this is incorrect.
+This trend is representative of Health Canada's war on tobacco and part of a larger smoking cessation movement.<br />

 Taking a closer look, the latest annualized Canadian GDP data shows a -5.4% Year-Over-Year (“YoY”) 2019 to 2020.
 In the same period, alcohol sale increased 7.3% and monthly cannabis sales increased over 30% YoY.<br />